Off-Grid Solar System Calculator

 Stop guessing.
-Enter your numbers and get real panel, battery, charge-controller, and inverter sizing in seconds.
+Enter your numbers and get real panel, battery, charge-controller, and inverter sizing in seconds — plus a shoppable parts list with wire gauge and fuse ratings.
 Every number below updates live as you type.
+Share your result with a link, or print the spec sheet.

 Sizing includes a 25 percent safety margin on panel wattage and controller amperage, plus a voltage-drop allowance.
 Inverter sizing assumes your peak load is roughly 20 percent of daily average — adjust if you run heavy motor loads.